Maruqes/HyperHive/RUNTIME-SETUP.md

 # Runtime Configuration & Autostart
-Complete these steps after any installation guide (Solo, Normal, or Extra).
-They cover `.env` configuration for master/slave nodes and setting up automatic startup with PM2.
+Complete these steps after finishing any install guide.

 ## 1. Prepare `.env` on the Master
 1. Copy the template if needed: